sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/16_ES_modules.md

 ## ESM details
-- File extensions for ES modules is `.mjs` (for both exporter and importer file).
+- File extension for an ES module is `.mjs` (for both exporter and importer file).
 - There are two types of exports:
 	1. **Default exports** - name doesn't have to match.
 Uses the keyword `default` for exporting.
-Only one entity can be imported.
+Only one entity is exported this way, and a file (module) can have only one "default" export.
-	2. **Named exports** - name has to match.
+	2. **Named exports** - name has to match (due to destructuring).
 Uses `const` in place of `default` for exporting.
 Multiple entities can be imported.
+Can be used multiple times in a module.
 - About the syntax - `ESM` uses a *sugary* syntax for exports and imports, instead of concrete object and function syntax like `module.exports` and `require`.
 - Support:
 	- Node.js - stable support since Node v14 (since 2020)